email print share on Facebook share on Twitter share on LinkedIn share on reddit pin on Pinterest

 After a first announcement (read news), the Berlinale has completed the selection for its Panorama and Generation sections for the 76th edition of the festival (12–22 February), revealing a rich and wide-ranging programme that brings together 37 Panorama titles and 41 films across Generation Kplus and 14plus.

-Panorama, which will open with Only Rebels Win by French-Lebanese filmmaker Danielle Arbid (read news), once again positions itself as a key platform for formally ambitious, socially engaged cinema, with a particularly strong documentary presence and an emphasis on queer histories, feminist perspectives and stories of displacement, survival and resistance.
+by French-Lebanese filmmaker Danielle Arbid, once again positions itself as a key platform for formally ambitious, socially engaged cinema, with a particularly strong documentary presence and an emphasis on queer histories, feminist perspectives and stories of displacement, survival and resistance.
 The new additions to the line-up include works by established auteurs, alongside a notable number of feature debuts.

 (L'articolo continua qui sotto - Inf. pubblicitaria)

-According to section head Michael Stütz, this year’s Panorama programme is defined by contrast, both visually and emotionally, with films that seek to reshape how audiences perceive the world beyond the cinema.
+According to section director Michael Stütz, this year’s Panorama programme is defined by contrast, both visually and emotionally, with films that seek to reshape how audiences perceive the world beyond the cinema.
 Love, desire and self-determination emerge as central thematic threads, often functioning as lenses through which broader social norms and power structures are examined.

 Migration, survival and systemic injustice form another backbone of the programme.
-Films such Enjoy Your Stay by Dominik Locher (Goliath [+leggi anche:
+Films such as Enjoy Your Stay [+leggi anche:

 recensione